cslab-ntua/SpMV-Research/benchmark_code/FPGA/vitis_library_code/README.md

 **Software :**

-* Ubuntu 18.04.6 LTS (gcc 7.5.0)
 * Vitis Unified Software Platform 2020.2 (or greater)
 * Xilinx Runtime (XRT) 2020.2 (or greater)
-* Development & Deployment Target Platforms for Alveo U280, compatible with Xilinx tools 2020.2 and Ubuntu 18.04, available [here](https://www.xilinx.com/products/boards-and-kits/alveo/u280.html#gettingStarted)
+* Development & Deployment Target Platforms for Alveo U280, compatible with Xilinx tools 2020.2, available [here](https://www.xilinx.com/products/boards-and-kits/alveo/u280.html#gettingStarted)
 * [Vitis Accelerated Libraries](https://github.com/Xilinx/Vitis_Libraries/) 2021.1 (or greater)

 ### How to compile
 To compile this benchmark, you first have to download the Vitis Accelerated Libraries and replace the `sparse/L2/benchmarks/spmv_double` directory with the code of this directory.

 **Generate build file :**